29 August 2019Back to Blog

 Let’s face it, when you browse a website, you seek out the information you need by skimming over the rest.
 If your visitors are having to scour page after page on your website to find what they were looking for, you’re not doing your job correctly.

 The first sentence is the most important thing on any webpage.
-It should be enough of a summary so the visitor knows if they should even bother checking out the rest of the page.
-Add a relevant image and keep that opening text short as bulky text will instantly drive away your visitors.
+It should be enough summary so the visitor knows if they should even bother checking out the rest of the page.
+Add a relevant image and keep that opening text short; bulky text will instantly drive your visitors away.

 Summarise but don’t give away all your secrets.
 Your opening text should have just enough grip to keep your visitors intrigued so they are happy to keep scrolling through your website.

-When writing content for your site, make sure it reflects you and your audience well.
+When writing content for your site, ensure it reflects you and your audience well.
 Talk directly to them.
 Using words like ‘you’ and ‘we’ helps to build a connection between you and the reader, establishing trust early on in the game.

 Play around with images, font sizes, headings and bullet points.
 Make the presentation of your content easy to read and digest.
 Having clearly defined paragraphs are easy milestones for the reader to reach.
 It also helps them to navigate to the part that interests them the most.
 Yes, people don’t read every single word you write.

 Make your CTA’s clear.
 It should be obvious what every single page’s purpose is and where your visitors should go next.